SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `mna.oauth.batch.account=<mna-client-user>`
 * `mna.oauth.batch.password=<password>`
 * `mna.oauth.client.id=mna`  - OAuth Client id configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.
+* `encrypt:mna.oauth.client.secret=<password>`  -  OAuth Client secret/password configured in OAM to allow get an OAuth token for the "batch" web service call to MnA.

+#### Permissions properties
+The following parameters need to be added into a Program Management TDSAdmin configuration for integration with Permissions:
+* `permission.uri=https://<permission-app-context-url>/rest`  - The base URL of the REST API for the Permissions application.
+* `component.name=TDS Admin`  - The name of the component that this tdsadmin deployment represents.
+This must match the name of the component in Program Management and the name of the component in the Permissions application.

 #### SSO properties
 The following parameters need to be added into a Program Management TDSAdmin configuration for integration with SSO:

-* `permission.uri=https://<permission-app-context-url>/rest`  - The base URL of the REST API for the Permissions application.
 * `tdsadmin.security.profile=prod`  - The name of the environment the application is running in.
 For a production deployment this will most likely be "prod. (it must match the profile name used to name metadata files).
-* `component.name=TDS Admin`  - The name of the component that this tdsadmin deployment represents.
-This must match the name of the component in Program Management and the name of the component in the Permissions application.
 * `tdsadmin.security.idp=https://<idp-url>`  - The URL of the SAML-based identity provider (OpenAM).
 * `tdsadmin.webapp.saml.metadata.filename=tdsadmin_prod_sp.xml`  -  OpenAM Metadata file name uploaded for environment and placed inside server directory.
 * `tdsadmin.security.dir=file:////<sp-file-location-folder>`  - Location of the metadata file.